 Scoop up some tile adhesive with the trowel and press it onto the wall, starting in the corner formed by the timber battens.
 Then spread it with the notched trowel, working away from the corner with horizontal strokes.
 Hold the edge of the notched trowel at an angle of about 45°.
 The ridges in the adhesive will ensure there’s an equal amount behind each tile, making it easier to get them all level.
 Try not to work on more than one square metre at a time, as the adhesive could start hardening before you’ve put all the tiles in place.

 Place your first tile into the corner, pressing its edges against the corners and the whole tile firmly against the wall.
 Then add a tile above it and one next to the original tile pushing them firmly into the adhesive using a twisting action.

 Wipe off any adhesive from the tiles with a damp sponge as you go – if you let it dry it’ll be very difficult to take off.

 Top tip - applying mosaic tiles

 When applying mosaic tiles to the wall, hold a piece of board over the tiles while the adhesive is wet and tap the board lightly with a rubber mallet.
 This will give the tiles a flat, even finish.

-Some mosaics are set a different heights, in which case you should use your hand to ensure they’re all individually bedded into the adhesive.
+Some mosaics are set at different heights, in which case you should use your hand to ensure they're all individually bedded into the adhesive.

 Put tile spacers into the corners between the tiles and adjust the tile positions as and when needed.
 Push them in firmly and position them flush against the wall so you can grout over them.